 WHERE TO STAY IN ALFAMA

 Alfama’s charm lies in its timelessness, as here, life just moves at a slower pace.
-Expect locals chatting from their balconies, with colorful laundry and undies swaying in the breeze.
+Expect locals chatting from their balconies, with colorful laundry and their undies swaying in the breeze.
 Popular local landmarks include São Jorge Castle (great views of the city), and Lisbon Cathedral.

 Santiago de Alfama - Boutique Hotel

-Remodelled from the 15th century Palacio dos Castros, the 5 star Santiago de Alfama Boutique Hotel has sweeping views over neighbourhood rooftops down to the sea, an in-house masseuse, great bar and restaurant, attentive staff, and even the occasional live music on the patio adjoining the hotel – this is exactly what an independent ’boutique’ hotel should be.
+Remodelled from the 15th century Palacio dos Castros, the 5 star Santiago de Alfama Boutique Hotel has sweeping views over neighbourhood rooftops down to the sea, an in-house masseuse, great bar and restaurant, attentive staff, and even the odd live music performance on the patio adjoining the hotel – this is exactly what an independent ’boutique’ hotel should be.

 Solar do Castelo Inn